Rootcipher8112/SOC-Automation-Project/README.md

 ##
 Through this screen we can see a break down of CIS enterprise security benchmarks for specific Operating Systems, here he have Windows 11.
 We can then dig in and go through the passed and failed benchmarks.
-Any failed benchmarks will need to be remediated to bring the operating system in compliance.
+In a real world environment any failed benchmarks will need to be remediated to bring the operating system into compliance.

 ![failed_benchmark_windows_client](https://github.com/Rootcipher8112/SOC-Automation-Project/assets/123340212/7bbf8c25-a621-4133-885e-97fecdd1ac8f)